-- 3) New projects created through reallocation will be ranked just above the new BONUS project(s) at the bottom of Tier 1.
+- allocated to support infrastructure for CES activities.
+HUD has not provided guidance for how to score and evaluate these projects but encourages CoCs to maintain funding for these grants.
+Therefore, SMAC feels SSO-CE grants should be protected in Tier 1. - 3) New projects created through reallocation will be ranked just above the new BONUS project(s) at the bottom of Tier 1.
 New projects will all be scored through the RFP process and evaluated on the New Project Application score tool.
-If a new project is selected through the RFP process it demonstrates the project will fill a gap in the CoC and will be prioritized as such through Tier 1 ranking. - 4) New projects created through BONUS funding will be ranked at the bottom of Tier 1, this includes the Domestic Violence Bonus project.
+If a new project is selected through the RFP process it demonstrates the project will fill a gap in the CoC and will be prioritized as such through Tier 1 ranking. - 4) New projects created through BONUS funding will be ranked at the bottom of Tier 1, this include other additional Bonus funding that may be available.
 New projects will all be scored through the RFP process and evaluated on the New Project Application score tool.
 If a new project is selected through the RFP process it demonstrates the project will fill a gap in the CoC and will be prioritized as such through Tier 1 ranking.
 Prioritizing projects funded through the BONUS opportunity is the best way to bring new funds into the CoC and increase the CoCs ARD.